ramblinjan/ramblinjan.github.io/_posts/2016-12-05-Your-Hiring-Process-is-your-engineering-process.md

 If you need someone who can hit the ground running right away, test them with the exact tools they'll be using on the job.
-If you need someone flexible who can learn anything, test them on something new and unique.
-If you need someone with a level head, try to frustrate your candidates and ditch the ones with short tempers.
+If you need someone flexible who can learn anything, test them on something new and unique. ~~If you need someone with a level head, try to frustrate your candidates and ditch the ones with short tempers~~
+<small>*(this sentence turned out to be pretty controversial on [Hacker News](https://news.ycombinator.com/item?id=13109572),
+  so I'm thinking more about how to say this based on your feedback).*</small>

 Remember, good tests aren't about maximizing the number of passed assertions.
 A good test fails when the code that it's testing stops doing what it's supposed to.